-The Time Based Filterminimum\separation must be consistent with the Deadlineperiod.
-Setting a period<minimum\separation is an error.
+The Time Based Filter minimum\separation must be consistent with the Deadline period.
+Setting a period < minimum\separation is an error.
 A create\datareader() operation will fail.
 A set\qos() operation will return the error DDS::RETCODE\INCONSISTENT\POLICY.

-13.3.27 TOPIC\DATA
+12.3.27 TOPIC\DATA

-The Topic Data QoS policy allows the application to attach additional information to created Entityobjects.
-This data is not used by CoreDX DDS, and because CoreDX DDS does not support the DCPSTopic built-in topic, this information is not shared during discovery.
-For more information, see the 9.2Built-In Topicssection.
+The Topic Data QoS policy allows the application to attach additional information to created Entity objects.
+This data is not used by CoreDX DDS, and this information is not shared during discovery.
+For more information, see the Built-In Topics section.

-13.3.28 TRANSPORT\PRIORITY
+12.3.28 TRANSPORT\PRIORITY